qiime2/docs/source/tutorials/pd-mice.rst

    1. Are there more differentially abundant features between the donors or the mouse genotype?
 Did you expect this result based on the beta diversity?
    2. Are there any features that are differentially abundant in both the donors and by genotype?
    3. How many differentially abundant features are there between the two genotypes?
-Using the percentile abundances as a guide, can you tell if they are more abundant in wild type or susceptible mice?
+Using the percentile abundances and volcano plot as a guide, can you tell if they are more abundant in wild type or susceptible mice?
    4. Use taxonomy metadata visualization and search sequence identifiers for the significantly different features by genotype.
 What genera do they belong to?

+..
+More differentially abundant features by donor than genotype.
+Not suprising given the size of donor in b-div vs the size of genotype
+..
+Nope.
+Whoo! :celebrate:
+..
+There are three 3 features that are differentially abundant.
+All three are more abundant in WT mice
+.. ac5402de1ddf427ab8d2b0a8a0a44f19: g__Bacteriodetes; 79280cea51a6fe8a3432b2f266dd34db: g__Faecalibacterium (prausnitzii); 3017f87a3b0f5200ed54eca17eef3cbb: f__[Mogibacteriaceae]

 Longitudinal Analysis
 =====================